-- 1 vanilla bean, scraped or 2 tsp vanilla extract
+- 1 vanilla bean, scraped or 2 teaspoons of pure vanilla extract

 - powdered sugar, for dusting

 - ground nutmeg, for sprinkling, optional

 - Preheat the oven to 325°F. Lightly grease an 8- x 8-inch baking pan and line with parchment paper with some extra hanging over the sides to help lift the cake out of the pan.

-- Warm the milk in the microwave, about 45-60 seconds on HIGH.
+- Warm the milk in the microwave, about 45 to 60 seconds on HIGH.
 Add the scraped vanilla bean seeds (if using) and allow them to infuse the milk.

 - Using a hand mixer, whisk egg whites on high speed until soft peaks are formed.
 Transfer them to another bowl, and set aside.